Tip #479: Is “Spaced” Education an Effective Training Approach?

 9. The answers to many questions are d, all of the above.

-10. There is no learning happening, because for learning to occur, the participants need to be fully engaged and using their new knowledge or skills.
+10. There is no learning happening.
+For learning to occur, the participants need to be fully engaged and using their new knowledge or skills.

 11. Learning also requires focused concentration, which is definitely not likely using a mobile phone.